CyVerse-learning-materials/practical-software-management-workshop/README.md

 **Draft learning objectives**:

+- Understand what containers are
+- List some of the benefits of using Docker ontainers
+- Be able to search for and pull a Docker container or Biocontainer
+- Be able to start and interact with a Docker container
+- Understand how Dockerfiles are used to create containers

 **Narrative**:

+We will introduce Docker containers and through a series of hands-on exercises we will guide users through basic container functions.

 **Dependencies from previous episode**:

- - Episode:
+ - Episode: 03 GitHub
- - Dependency:
+ - Dependency: Learners may need to be able to navigate github to examine Dockerfiles.

 **Products/outputs for subsequent episodes**:

+ - Product/output: Learners will pull a container that allows them to run a Jupyter notebook
- - Product/output:
+ - Product/output: Learners can pull containers for subsequent episodes

 **User setup notes**:

+ - Tool/dataset/account: CyVerse account
- - Tool/dataset/account:
+ - Tool/dataset/account: Dockerhub account
- - Tool/dataset/account:
+ - Tool/dataset/account: GitHub account

 ----